Skip to main content

 An intensive preparation for the broadest possible range of programs and pursuits, the Kaplan Humanities Scholars Program is for the college’s most adventurous and imaginative minds, no matter what their intended major or field of study.

-Watch a video where past Kaplan Scholars talk about their experience in the Kaplan Humanities Scholars Program.
+Here's another video where other past Kaplan Scholars talk about their experience in the Kaplan Humanities Scholars Program.

 Expand all